Rohin2133/Daycase-patients-Overnight-stay-Audit/README.md

 # Daycase-patients-Overnight-stay-Audit
 Daycase overnight patients transfer audit i made for a hospital ward for my A-level computer science coursework.
-I used Python,SQLite and appJar in this project
+I used Python,SQLite and appJar in this project.
+The source code can be viewed here.